Welcome to Tips'n'Tricks from Pinz'n'Thingz!

 In this blog post, I'll show you how to shorten different types of necklaces to better fit you.

-Here's a video of the tutorial!
-You can also continue below for a written version to follow along with.
+Here's a video of the tutorial.
+You can also continue below for a written version !

 I hope you found this tutorial useful!
 Thank you for taking the time to read it.
 You can leave any questions or comments below.

 If you would like to be notified as soon as new Tips'n'Tricks come out, please sign up for our monthly newsletter, or subscribe to the YouTube channel and click the bell to activate notifications.